overwatchTO/overwatchto.github.io/join.md

   <div class="row justify-content-center page-section-no-line">
     <div class="col-12 col-md-10 col-xl-8">
       <h2>Sign up as an individual</h2>
       <p>Don't have a team?
 No problem!
-You can sign up as an individual and get drafted to a team on our Draft Night before the season begins. <strong>Registration closes April 27th, 2018</strong>.</p>
+You can sign up as an individual and get drafted to a team on our Draft Night before the season begins. <strong>Registration for Season 1 closed on April 27th, 2018</strong>.</p>
       <p>Individual players don't pay registration costs unless they're drafted by a team, at which point their cost is a share of the team's registration fee.</p>
       <p><strong>Registration for Season 1 is now closed!</strong></p>
     </div>